The Art of Couchsurfing

 Spend a bit of your golden time and write something normal!
 Write something worthy!

 - Talk about your travel experience – is it your first time here, why you coming, what’s your plan for the days here.

 - Talk about your background – where you were born, educated, taught to make money and to flirt with that blondie.
 Open your history!

 - Ask if he can give you any recommendations for the city (before asking for the hosting).

 - Ask if he wants to spend some time hanging out.

-- Ask for the place to sleep (not king’s bed, Jacuzzi, x-box or shrimps for dinner), just a place to sleep couple hours.
-YOU ARE TRAVELER
+- Ask for the place to sleep (not king’s bed, Jacuzzi, x-box or shrimps for dinner), just a place to sleep a couple of hours.
+YOU ARE A TRAVELER.

 - Confirm your stay!
 Say thank you!
 Feels like I am your mom 🙂

 Here are some requests that I have sent once before my trips.
 They got confirmed and now I am a close friend with those hosts:)